techandpeople/techandpeople.github.io/_pages/vrhealth.md

 ---
-title: "Workshop on Virtual Reality for Health and Wellbeing at MUM 2022 (Lisbon, Portugal)"
+title: "Workshop on Virtual Reality for Health and Wellbeing @ MUM 2022" "
 layout: vr
 excerpt: "Workshop on Virtual Reality for Health and Wellbeing"
 sitemap: false